webmaxru/node-red-contrib-neo4j-bolt/README.md

 First, you define the Neo4j bolt URL and the basic authentication username and password in the configuration node.
 This node creates a driver which will be shared across all Neo4j-Bolt nodes.
 Each node creates its own driver session.

 You can specify the database to use as `msg.database`.
-If not specified, the driver will use the dfault.
+If not specified, the driver will use the default.

 You can specify a cypher query in the node configuration or pass to the node as `msg.query`.
 The parameters for the query (if needed) are read from `msg.params`.